Roni-Boiz/2048/README.md

 #### Step 06:
 Setup application configurations

+1. Environment tier: WebServer
-1. Application name: 2048
+2. Application name: 2048
-2. Application tags: Key:Game, Value:2048
+3. Application tags: Key:Game, Value:2048
-3. Domain: (leave blank or set any available domain name)
+4. Domain: (leave blank or set any available domain name)
-4. Platform: Docker
+5. Platform: Docker
+6. Platform Branch: Docker running on 64bit Amazon Linux 2023
-5. Application code: Local file --> upload Dockerfile
+7. Application code: Upload your code --> Local file --> upload Dockerfile
-6. Presets: Single instance
+8. Presets: Single instance
+9. Service role: Use existing --> set service-role --> set ec2-role (ec2 key pair is not required)
-7. Next --> skip to review --> Submit
+10. Next --> skip to review --> Submit

 ***Leave any other settings as default***

+> [!IMPORTANT]
+> If any event fails or you are using elastic beanstalk first time, you need to create new role in IAM service called aws-elasticbeanstalk-service-role.
+Set following permissions.<br>
+> 1. AWSElasticBeanstalkEnhancedHealth
+> 2. AWSElasticBeanstalkManagedUpdatesCustomerRolePolicy

 > [!IMPORTANT]
 > If any event fails or you are using elastic beanstalk first time, you need to create new role in IAM service called aws-elasticbeanstalk-ec2-role.
 Set following permissions.<br>